flynnwebdev/bookclub-flask/README.md

 Minimal Python/Flask implementation of (part of) the [Rails Bookclub app](https://github.com/flynnwebdev/bookclub-2021.2) I use to teach Rails concepts in FastTrack.

-It only has 3 base dependencies - Flask, SQLObject and JSONPickle.
+It only has 4 base dependencies - Flask, SQLObject, python-dotenv and JSONPickle.
 The last one is only needed if you want to serve a JSON API.
 I've used it on the Books index route.

 ## Roadmap